 Dr Crispin Branfoot

-- Department of History of Art and Archaeology Reader in the History of South Asian Art & Archaeology School of Arts Director of Learning and Teaching South Asia Institute Academic Staff Centre for Migration and Diaspora Studies Member Centre of Jaina Studies Member, Centre of Jaina Studies
+- Department of History of Art and Archaeology Reader in the History of South Asian Art & Archaeology School of Arts Department Learning and Teaching Convenor SOAS South Asia Institute Academic Staff Centre for Migration and Diaspora Studies Member Centre of Jaina Studies Member, Centre of Jaina Studies

 - Department of History of Art and Archaeology, Centre for Migration and Diaspora Studies, Centre of Jaina Studies & School of Arts